MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_04_insights_and_reporting.md

     | Mobile combustion     | Fuel type Vehicle type Industrial process type |
     | Industrial processes  | Facility Industrial process type               |

-    For this task, Jessie will just set Country/Region, Regional group, Facility, and Is Renewable for use in Contoso Corp’s carbon emissions reporting to organizations like the Carbon Disclosure Project and the Task Force on Climate-Related Financial Disclosures.
+1. For this task, Jessie will just set **Country/Region**, **Regional group**, **Facility**, and **Is Renewable** for use in Contoso Corp’s carbon emissions reporting to organizations like the Carbon Disclosure Project and the Task Force on Climate-Related Financial Disclosures.

 1. Once these are selected.
 Select **Save** on the top command bar.